Stuart-campbell/RushCore/README.md

 # RushCore
 ### Object-relational mapping for Java

-RushCore includes the pure Java classes used in RushOrm for Android.
+RushCore includes the pure Java classes used in RushOrm for Android and RushServer.
 See https://github.com/Stuart-campbell/RushOrm

 <hr>
 ### Licence Apache License, Version 2.0